psi-lms/XtalPaint/docs/index.md

 Read the [Configuration Guide](configuration.md) to learn how to specify workflows and understand the AiiDA vs. plain-Python execution modes.

-Then check out the worked examples:
+Afterwards, check out the examples:

 - [With AiiDA integration](examples/running-with-AiiDA.ipynb)
 - [Without AiiDA integration](examples/running-wo-AiiDA.ipynb)